Why we built Switchboard

 We’ve designed Switchboard to make this orchestration easier, allowing the AI to assemble products with building blocks — called Nodes.
 Not only can AI help to write new nodes if necessary, but the way the blocks connect together remains consistent and auditable.
 This ensures Switchboard-powered products remain robust, scalable, and flexible.
 Moreover, they will be built on a framework that will allow for the eventual interoperability with the Switchboard Network.

-And we’re usually not alone in the use cases we’re passionate about.
-Soon after releasing new example apps or blog posts about them we’ve found ourselves talking to likeminded teams.
-So we’ve largely allowed demand to help us prioritize our backlog – including the neverending list of potential nodes we intend to add to our library.
-We try to strike a healthy balance between what our customers are asking for right now vs. where we see big forward-looking opportunities.
+We’re usually not alone in the use cases we’re passionate about.
+Soon after releasing new example apps and blog posts that accompany them, we’ve found ourselves talking to likeminded teams.
+We use this feedback loop to help us prioritize our backlog — including the long list of nodes we intend to add to our library to expand the number of possible use cases even further.
+We do our best to balance what our customers are asking for right now vs. where we see big forward-looking opportunities.

 We’ve also provided a framework to “Bring Your Own Node” so that any developer can add any node that we haven’t yet gotten around to, or to merely extend their own technology (such as a voice or audio ML model or algorithm) with the additional functionality Switchboard provides.

-We’re engineers who are passionate about solving problems, and our team has stumbled into a long list of problems in the last 10 years or so of working together in the domain of real time voice and audio systems.
+We’re a team of engineers who are passionate about solving problems and we've encountered a huge list of development challenges and platform limitations over the last 10 years or so of working together in the domain of real time voice and audio systems.

 On the one hand, many of these relate to software development.
 And the vast majority of our team are software engineers.
 So we’re motivated to make developers’ lives easier.
 Most product development teams don’t want to spend time stitching together voice activity detection, ASR, noise suppression, speech synthesis, WebRTC, and handling other low low level audio problems or OS issues.
 And when these teams try to use AI to help, they often wind up with spaghetti pipelines no one can debug later.
 That’s a problem we can help solve – and we are solving, with Switchboard.